Photoluminescence Quenching in WSe$_2$ via p-Doping Induced by Functionalized Rylene Dyes

 Non-recumbent adsorption, while being energetically less favorable and leading to reduced CT than the flat configurations, induces non-negligible modifications in the electronic structure of both constituents (Fig.~\ref{fig:PDOS}e,f).
-Molecular adsorption with a 22$^{\circ}$ angle leads to a semiconducting heterostructure with a fundamental gap of 0.19~eV (Table~\ref{tab:Energy_abs-Gap}).
-While the LUMO of \ce{CN4PMI} is almost unaffected by the presence of the substrate, undergoing a rigid upshift of a few tens of meV, the HOMO strongly hybridizes with the valence bands of \ce{WSe2} (Fig.~\ref{fig:PDOS}e).
-The PDOS of the TMD is subject to an upshift of $\sim$250~meV, leading to the sizeable reduction of the band gap compared to the configurations with flat molecules.
-When the angle between \ce{CN4PMI} and \ce{WSe2} increases to 43$^{\circ}$, the changes in the electronic structure of the constituents become even larger (Fig.~\ref{fig:PDOS}f).
+While the LUMO of \ce{CN4PMI} is almost unaffected by the presence of the substrate, undergoing an upshift of a few tens of meV only, the HOMO strongly hybridizes with the valence bands of \ce{WSe2} (Fig.~\ref{fig:PDOS}e).
+The electronic structure of the TMD is subject to a sizeable upshift in both the conduction and valence region, which closes the gap of the heterostructure (Table~\ref{tab:Energy_abs-Gap}).
+When the angle between \ce{CN4PMI} and \ce{WSe2} increases to 43$^{\circ}$, the changes in the electronic structure become even larger (Fig.~\ref{fig:PDOS}f).
 The LUMO of the molecule is smeared and energetically downshifted, overlapping with the upshifted VBM of \ce{WSe2}.
-These concurrent effects give rise to a metallic heterostructure (Table~\ref{tab:Energy_abs-Gap}).
 The HOMO of \ce{CN4PMI} is also smeared upon adsorption, while the higher unoccupied levels are decreased in energy by $\sim$250~meV.
 A similar shift but toward higher energies is present in both the valence and conduction band of \ce{WSe2} (Fig.~\ref{fig:PDOS}f).

+This transition highlights how the electrostatic environment, modulated by the molecular orientation and packing density, dictates the electronic properties of the system.
+In these more compact tilted configurations, the collective dipole moment of the functionalized rylene dyes, particularly the highly polar cyano-groups, significantly modifies the local electrostatic potential.
+This induces a shift in the molecular energy levels relative to the TMD bands, leading to the observed closure of the interfacial energy gap.
 Since the CT in the non-recumbent configurations is considerably smaller than upon flat molecular adsorption (Table~\ref{tab:Energy_abs-Gap}), we conclude that these strong electronic modifications at the interface are due to polarization and local interactions with the N atom at the edge of \ce{CN4PMI}, mostly interacting with the upper Se atomic layer in the TMD.